GreenNLP/firefox-translations-training/docs/configs/configuration_files.md

 * `split-length`: the amount of sentences into which you want to split your training data for forward translation.
 * `best-model`: metric to select your best model.
 * `spm-sample-size`: sample size to train spm vocabulary of the student.
 * `student-prefix`: in case you want to train multiple students with exactly the same data, you can add this prefix which will allow you to train multiple students in the same directory structure.
+Find more about the directory structure [here](../pipeline/dir_structure.md).